Heritage Turkeys

 Royal Palm Turkey

 Royal Palm turkeys are white with a sharply contrasting, metallic black edging on the feathers.
-The saddle is black which provides a sharp contrast against the white base color of body plumage.
+The saddle is black, which provides a distinct contrast against the white base color of body plumage.
 The tail is pure white, with each feather having a band of black and an edge of white.
-The coverts are white with a band of black, and the wings are white with a narrow edge of black across each feather.
+The covert feathers are white with a band of black, and the wing feathers are white with a narrow edge of black.
 The breast is white with the exposed portion of each feather ending in a band of black to form a contrast of black and white similar to the scales of a fish.
-The turkeys have red to bluish white heads, a light horn beak, light brown eyes, red to bluish-white throat and wattles, and deep pink shanks and toes.
+The turkeys have red to bluish-white heads, a light horn beak, light brown eyes, red to bluish-white throat and wattles, and deep pink shanks and toes.
 The beard is black.

-The Royal Palm lacks the commercial potential of the other varieties, but it has a role to play on small farms, for at-home meat production, or where its ability to control insect pests would be of value.
+Although Royal Palms may lack the commercial potential of other standard-bred turkey varieties due to its smaller size, it is an important variety for at-home meat production or where its ability to control insect pests would be of value.

 Did you know: